The average IQ in the United States sits at around 98, based on the most recent data from World Population Review.

 Nutrition and Cognitive Science

-Nutrition plays a direct role in brain development and thus influences IQ scores.
+Nutrition plays a direct role in brain development and influences cognitive metrics.
 Several studies have linked dietary factors like omega-3 fatty acids, iodine, iron, and overall prenatal nutrition with higher cognitive outcomes.

-- Omega-3 fatty acids (DHA, EPA): Essential for brain cell membrane function; supplementation in children has been shown to increase IQ by 3–4 points on average.
+- Omega-3 fatty acids (DHA, EPA): Essential for brain cell membrane function; supplementation in developmental stages has been shown to increase IQ by 3–4 points on average.

 - Iodine: Critical for thyroid function; iodine deficiency in pregnancy is one of the leading preventable causes of lower IQ worldwide, reducing scores by 10–15 points in severe cases.